-- Wren is co-educational, but the core subjects of English, Maths and Science are taught in single-sex classes.
+- Wren is co-educational, but the core subjects of English, Mathematics and Science are taught in single-sex classes.

 - Wren's specialism, Design and the Built Environment, permeates the curriculum and wider Academy life.

-- Teachers are provided with outstanding professional developmenton a weekly basiswhich incorporated into the Academy day
+- Teachers are provided with outstanding professional development on a weekly basis which is incorporated into the Academy day.

 - Wren bases its approach to teaching and learning around the Building Learning Power philosophy.
 This means that we seek to give students the skills and learning dispositions which will serve them well throughout their school careers and then their lives beyond school.